digitalreasoning/nearest_time_zone/README.md

 ### Kdtree

-The [Kdtree](https://github.com/gurgeous/kdtree) gem is used to make the search so fast.
+The [Geokdtree](https://github.com/colinsurprenant/geokdtree) gem is used to make the search so fast.

-### Load Time

-The kdtree and the cities are loaded into memory when the gem is loaded.
-If you'd like to make that faster, run `rake nearest_time_zone:dump` and the load time should drop significantly.
-The cities, time zones and kdtree will all be persisted to the file system when run that rake task.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'nearest_time_zone'
+    gem 'nearest_time_zone_jruby'

 And then execute: